chili-publish/grafx-documentation/docs/CHILI-GraFx/applications/comparison/index.md

 If you aim to have animated or static digital output only, then GraFx Studio is the place for you to start.

 When you want to have both channels combined, please have a look at the feature comparison below.
-This will help you decide where to start, depending on your needs.
+This will help you decide where to start.

 {{ read_excel('./features.xlsx', engine='openpyxl') }}